 The internet enables small businesses to reach a foreign audience without needing a physical presence in overseas countries.
 It is estimated that the majority of online transactions will happen in the cloud within the next decade.
 As more small businesses become global the demand for translation increases even more.

 As a result, companies will want affordable translations fast.
-Because machine translation software significantly reduces the processing time to carry out a translation, language translation agencies will be able to provide a service that meets customer demand.
+Because machine translation software significantly reduces the processing time to carry out a translation, a language translation agency will be able to provide a service that meets customer demand.

 Without translations, global business would falter.
 The language translation industry has no option other than to embrace translation technology.
 But it must also evolve to create jobs for multi-skilled employees.